bump-sh/docs/src/_guides/openapi/code-first-rails.md

 API Code-first is the art of building an API, and then popping some annotations or metadata in there to output API documentation in an API description format like [OpenAPI](https://spec.openapis.org/oas/latest.html).

 The most popular API Code-first approach in Ruby on Rails uses a tool called [RSwag](https://github.com/rswag/rswag/).
 With RSwag you write the OpenAPI for each API endpoint into special tests, which help to confirm your responses are matching the OpenAPI you've just written.

 ## Creating OpenAPI with RSwag

+_This guide assumes you want to use `RSpec` as your testing framework in your application._

 **Step 1:** Add the rswag dependencies to the `Gemfile`.